Majic Dyke

 Majic Dyke is gender-bending, Black Queer African drag king, activist and podcaster from Kenya.

 Early and personal life

 Majic was born and raised in Nairobi, Kenya but emigrated to Washington D.C., United States at a young age.

 Majic identifies as non-binary, and their pronouns are (they/them).
-They are married to the singer and The Spread podcast creator, Karen “Kaz” Lucas.
+They were married to the singer and The Spread podcast creator, Karen “Kaz” Lucas.

 Drag performance

 Majic joined the Washington D.C. based drag king troupe, Pretty Boi Drag in 2017.
 Their drag name Majic Dyke comes from the male stripper movie Magic Mike and is a play on the eponymous character's name.
 They have co-curated spaces that center Black joy, like Unforgivable Blackness, an all-Black variety show, and performing with Strapped in Canada and the Cocoa Butter Club AfterDark Special XXX in London.
 In 2020, Majic was crowned Washington D.C.’s Best Drag King.
 They describe drag as a ‘vehicle for expression helping them to live a life full of love and positivity.’